-Assam Police SI exam admit card released on www.slprbassam.in; here’s how to download
+Assam Police SI exam admit card released on slprbassam.in; here’s how to download

 The Assam Police recruitment board has released the admit cards for the written test for selection of Sub Inspectors (SI) in the force.

 The Assam Police recruitment board has released the admit cards for the written test for selection of Sub Inspectors (SI) in the force.
 The test is due to be held on November 22.
-Candidates who had applied for the exam in 2018 can download the admit card from the official website of the Assam State Level Police Recruitment Board — www.slprbassam.in.
+Candidates who had applied for the exam in 2018 can download the admit card from the official website of the Assam State Level Police Recruitment Board — slprbassam.in.

 The candidate needs to enter the Application Number and Date of Birth to access and download the admit card.